Last Updated: 14/11/2018

 Naturally, the first step is to accurately identify the level of engagement for each contact.

 Each contact has an email engagement score explained in: How is the engagement score calculated.
 Based on the engagement score, each contact is placed in an email engagement band.

 The email engagement bands are calculated over a 4 week period so you track contacts who have subscribed recently but have also had enough time/opportunity in 4 weeks to engage with a higher volume of email activity.

-- Null: means that there is no email engagement data for a contact.
-So an engagement score cannot be calculated.
-This is not the same is no engagement it just means there is no engagement data for the contact in the platform.
+- Null: means that there is no email engagement data for a contact, so an engagement score cannot be calculated.
+This is not the same as 'no engagement'; it just means there is no engagement data for the contact in the platform.